block-core/blockcore-website/src/pages/node.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-## Blockcore Node Software
+## Blockchain Node

+The Blockchain Node by Blockcore is a full node implementation that supports Bitcoin, and other cryptocurrencies.

-Blockcore Node Software is a powerful, open-source platform designed for building, deploying, and maintaining decentralized blockchain networks.
+Our Node software is a powerful, open-source platform designed for building, deploying, and maintaining decentralized blockchain networks.
 Built on top of the Stratis technology stack, Blockcore nodes offer a versatile and robust foundation for running various types of blockchain networks, including both Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus mechanisms.

 ![Blockcore Node](../assets/images/hero-image.png)